mtzfactory/nango/docs/docs/quickstart.md

 # Quickstart

-From page load to freshly synced Pokémons in your local DB in 3 minutes.
+From page load to freshly synced Pokémons in your local DB **in 3 minutes**.
 Let's go!

 ## Prerequisite

-Before we dive in make sure you have recent version of [Docker](https://www.docker.com/products/docker-desktop/) installed.
+Before we dive in, make sure you have a recent version of [Docker](https://www.docker.com/products/docker-desktop/) installed.

 ## Step 1: Download & run Nango